Lbelus/CoderCloudEnv/README.md

 ## Introduction

-This solution works for students who wish to setup an environment to improve their working condition.
+This solution is suitable for students who want to create a setup that enhances their working conditions.

 -> Current cost in 2023 : 6$ or 4$ per month.